papitheo/General-Guidlines/README.md

-Here, you will resources that can be helpful
+Here, you will find resources that can be helpful!